mark3982/water.rs/README.md

 Currently, the library only provides support for the TCP bridge, but I plan to add others such as UDP which will sport the same cons and pros of it.

+Performance
+===

+I recently did a pingpong test comparing the channels that Rust uses and water.
+The results were encouraging.
+It showed that my implementation was about 2x faster.
+The exact reasons I am unsure of.
+The test code is located in
+`/tests/pingpong.rs`.
+A implement using Rust channels can be found here, https://raw.githubusercontent.com/rust-lang/rust/master/src/test/bench/rt-messaging-ping-pong.rs

+_If you have any benchmarks or information please share it with me at kmcg3413@gmail.com_

 Asynchronous Versus Synchronous Calls
 ===